 The junior section of the club is strong and active providing Sydenham with a platform for further success over the coming years.
 Our enthusiastic coaches provide rugby for numerous young players who also have been consistent grade winners and achieved representative honors.
 However, Sydenham is more than just a rugby club; the vision is wider than that, we will continue to make a contribution to our community in the broadest sense.

-The Club is based at the well-appointed Cashmere Club and members with their families and friends are always made to feel welcome.
-Facilities at the Club include bar, restaurant, many function and games rooms as well as two squash courts all of which are available to members.
-The Club offers good well-resourced practice facilities at four grounds within close proximity of the Cashmere Club.
-The Club's social calendar includes many organised functions throughout the rugby season with family and friends always welcome.
-The Sydenham Rugby Club is well known as one of the most hospitable and friendly club around and new members are welcomed with open arms.
+The Club is based at Sydenham Park, utilising the Sydenham Bowling Club during the playing season.
+Members, along with families and friends, are always welcome.
+Facilities include a bar and function.
+The Club offers good well-resourced practice facilities at four City Council grounds within close proximity.
+The Club's social calendar includes many organised functions throughout the rugby season.
+The Sydenham Rugby Club is well known as one of the most hospitable and friendly clubs around and we welcome new members.

-Besides contributing three presidents to the Canterbury Rugby Union, the Club has had a major influence on the development of the game nationally, providing three presidents of the New Zealand Rugby Union.
+Besides contributing three presidents to the Canterbury Rugby Union, the Club has had a major influence on the development of the game nationally, as well as having three past presidents of the New Zealand Rugby Union.